typotheque/text-shaping/docs/glyphs.md

     a

 The same name is also used by the Devanagari ‹अ›, but with a **script namespace** of “Devanagari” instead of the default “Latin”.
-The script namespace of a glyph can be explicitly **declared** as a suffix separated from the glyph name’s main body with a dash ( `-` ), in the script’s Capitalized four-letter code from [ISO 15924, _Codes for the representation of names of scripts_](https://unicode.org/iso15924/iso15924-codes.html), regardless of OTL script tags:
+The script namespace of a glyph can be explicitly **declared** as a suffix separated from the glyph name’s main body with double period ( `..` ), in the script’s Capitalized four-letter code from [ISO 15924, _Codes for the representation of names of scripts_](https://unicode.org/iso15924/iso15924-codes.html), regardless of OTL script tags:

     a       # a
-    a-Deva  # अ, Devanagari
+    a..Deva  # अ, Devanagari

 For the sake of brevity in non-Latin projects, a script namespace can also be **inherited** from a project-wide declaration (e.g., in a .glyphs file’s “Notes” field).
 Therefore, a Devanagari-dominated project can have:

     # Script namespace: Devanagari (ISO 15924: Deva)

-    a-Latn  # a, Latin
+    a..Latn  # a, Latin
     a       # अ
     ka      # क
     one     # १

 Elsewhere in this documentation, an inherited script namespace of “Devanagari” is assumed by default.

 In a workflow where more characters are supported in development glyph names, a colon ( `:` ) may be preferred as the separator (e.g., `a:Latn`).
 This may aid readability.
-The script code may also be declared as a prefix (`Latn:a`).
+With a colon, the script code may also be declared as a prefix (`Latn:a`).

 ### A.1.3 Direct and phrasal names